boldflight/BibleConverter/test_EPUB/output/isa.md

 [20] The Lord is about to deliver me, and we will celebrate with music for the rest of our lives in the Lord’s temple.”

+[21] (Isaiah ordered, “Let them take a fig cake and apply it to the ulcerated sore and he will get well.”
+38:22 Hezekiah said, “What is the confirming sign that I will go up to the Lord’s temple?”)

 ## Chapter 39